Fadix47/fsonbase/README.md

 # fsonbase
-Simple module that helps to use json as a strong databases
+Simple module based on ujson that helps to use json as a strong databases

 How to install
 ```